 Eggs or nits are oval-shaped and are often white to yellowish in colour.
-Being less than a millimetre in size, they are hard to see and sometimes mistaken as dandruff.
+Being less than a millimetre in size, they are pretty hard to the naked eye and loads mistake nits or eggs as dandruff.

-Eggs are laid by adult females and are attached near the base of the hair shaft.
-They take about 6 to 9 days to hatch.
+Adult females lay eggs that are usually attached near the hair shaft base.
+These take about 6 to 9 days to hatch.

 Stage 2: Nymph

 After hatching, nymphs are released.
 The shell that the nymphs spawned from stays attached to the hair.
 A nymph is pretty small and around pin head size, they also look like a junior version of an adult louse.

 After 7 days, nymphs become an adult and are now ready to breed.

 An adult louse has 6 legs, is about the size of a grain of rice and has a tan or grey colour.
 A female louse is more often than not larger in size than a male louse and lay up to an incredible 8 nits daily!